Sabah Tshung Tsin Secondary School: Sabah Tshung Tsin Education Fair

-Bilateral Cooperation Agreements
+Bilateral cooperation agreements

 Mainland China

 In 2024, Sabah Tshung Tsin Secondary School co-organized the China Higher Education Fair, involving 16 Chinese colleges.
 While in 2025, the school forged sister school relationships with Heyuan High School.
 The school maintains ties with Beijing Institute of Technology and has signed a cooperation agreement to serve as a base high school for its overseas students.
 The school also has international links with Tsinghua University, Fudan University, East China University of Science and Technology, Shanghai University of Finance and Economics and Tongji University.

 Taiwan

 Sabah Tshung Tsin Secondary School signed a cooperation agreement with National University of Kaohsiung, which provides scholarships to eligible graduates interested in pursuing studies at the university.
 The school also has international links with Taiwanese universities such as University of Taipei, National Taiwan University, National Dong Hwa University and more.

-Academic Exchanges and Tours
+Academic exchanges and tours

 The school organises education tours each year, with recently being Shanghai Education Tour, Taiwan Education Tour and Guangdong Education Tour, which enables Senior 3 students to visit university departments, attend lectures, and participate in cultural exchanges with local secondary schools and sister schools.